hermitcore/homepage/getting-started.md

-With `HERMIT_ISLE=uhyve`, the application will be started within a thin hypervisor powered by Linux's KVM API and therefore requires *KVM* support. uhyve has a considerably smaller startup time than QEMU, but lacks some features such as GDB debugging.
+With `HERMIT_ISLE=uhyve`, the application will be started within a thin hypervisor powered by Linux's KVM API and therefore requires *KVM* support.
+`Uhyve` has a considerably smaller startup time than QEMU, but lacks some features such as GDB debugging.
 In principle, it is an extension of [ukvm](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf).